Afghan cuisine: Hazara cuisine

 The Hazara people in central Afghanistan (in the region of Hazarajat) and western Pakistan (Balochistan province) have their own fare.
 The Hazaragi cuisine shares some similarities with neighboring regional cuisines, so it is mainly influenced by Central Asian, Persian, and South Asian cooking.
 However, cooking methods vary in some of the dishes of these neighboring cuisines.

 Dining etiquette

-Traditionally, dinners are held on a tablecloth on the floor, which is called the dastarkhan.
+Traditionally, dinners are served on a tablecloth on the floor, which is called the dastarkhan.
 Meals are normally eaten with the right hand.
 After a meal, tea with dessert is served.

 Special occasions

 Serving tea and white sugared almonds (called nuql) is customary during Afghan festivals.